SHOWDOWN AT TURTLE BAY

 The beginning of the end of the international security system had actually come slightly earlier, on September 12, 2002, when President George W. Bush, to the surprise of many, brought his case against Iraq to the General Assembly and challenged the UN to take action against Baghdad for failing to disarm.
 "We will work with the UN Security Council for the necessary resolutions," Bush said.
 But he warned that he would act alone if the UN failed to cooperate.

-Washington's threat was reaffirmed a month later by Congress, when it gave Bush the authority to use
+Washington's threat was reaffirmed a month later by Congress, when it gave Bush the authority to use force against Iraq without getting approval from the UN first.
+The American message seemed clear: as a senior administration official put it at the time, "we don't need the Security

 - Full website and iPad access